golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Networking

-The core networking component in Golem is the yagna Net module.
-It acts as a middleman between the other modules on the yagna daemon and the Golem Network by facilitating message exchange with [GSB (Golem Service Bus)](#gsb) and the network itself.
-The Net module provides a uniform interface that allows for different implementations of the networking layer.
+The network layers aim to provide a developer-friendly interface for Node-to-Node communication within the Golem Network, abstracting the complexity of underlying network operations.
+Communication is achieved through the [GSB (Golem Service Bus)](#gsb), allowing remote calls between Nodes to feel as seamless as local service calls.

+The Network module offers the following core functionalities:
+- Sending RPC-like messages to other Nodes (addressed by NodeId), with or without waiting for a response
+- Sending RPC-like messages with a stream response
+- Forwarding network-received messages to the appropriate modules listening on the GSB
+- Sending broadcast messages on specific topics across the network (The Network module provides functionality to send messages to a subset of Nodes.
+It is the responsibility of other modules to implement algorithms that ensure network-wide message reach if required)
+- Registering handlers for incoming broadcast messages based on specified topics

+These requirements give rise to the following responsibilities that the Network module must address in its
+implementation:
+- **Node Discovery**: The Network module must locate Nodes by their NodeId to enable message delivery.
+- **Creating Communication Channels**: The Network module must establish channels for two-way communication between Nodes, accounting for Nodes that may be behind NAT or firewalls.
+- **Defining Network Topology for Broadcasts**: The module determines which subset of Nodes will receive each broadcast message.
+- **Managing Broadcast Topics**: The module keeps track of broadcast topics and GSB handlers, which should be triggered when a broadcast message is received.

-The [Net Module interface](#net-module-interface) chapter will focus on general networking concepts, while specific implementations will be covered in the [Hybrid net](#hybrid-net) and [Central net](#central-net) chapters.
+The [Networking](#networking) chapter will focus on general networking concepts, while specific implementations will be covered in the [Hybrid net](#hybrid-net) and [Central net](#central-net) chapters.

 ```mermaid